Trim/qtmoko-ics2qtcal/README.md

 Developer notes
 ---------------

-The qtmoko-ics work is done through the 'upstream' branch because the 'master' branch is kept to create .deb packages easily.
+The qtmoko-ics work is done through the master branch and the debian stuff is located on the debian branch.

 Suggestions/bugs
 ----------------